-Two Miami-Dade County GOB projects, the renovation of the Orange Bowl and the expansion of Jackson South Community Hospital, will create about 2,000 construction jobs for local workers.
+Building a stadium for the Florida Marlins at the Orange Bowl site would create thousands of jobs in Miami-Dade County.
 But in order for these jobs to truly be a benefit to the community, all workers must be provided with health insurance.
 Only about 50% of construction industry workers in Miami-Dade County have health insurance, and without insurance it is difficult to access proper health care.
 The uninsured have shorter life-spans than the insured because they are less likely to receive regular screenings for diseases, more likely to be diagnosed in the late stages of disease, and face more difficulties monitoring chronic conditions such as diabetes.
 Uninsurance also creates stress and financial crises for families, and community clinics cannot serve all those in need.
 The disparity in care between the insured and uninsured violates principles of democracy and equality and should not be financed by public dollars.

 Lack of health insurance also generates substantial costs for society.
 Unhealthy workers are less productive, and the shorter life spans of the uninsured mean tens of billions in lost health capital every year.
 In addition the health system experiences increased costs due to emergency room visits for non-emergency conditions.
 In 2004 almost 72 percent of Miami-Dade emergency room visits by the uninsured were for minor, low or moderate acuity conditions, compared with 60.6 percent of visits by the commercially insured, a difference of over \$17 million per year in charges that could be avoided if the uninsured had reliable access to care for non-emergency conditions.
 The Jackson Memorial health care system spent \$508 million dollars in charity care in 2005, or \$798 per uninsured Miami-Dade county resident.
-We estimate that if only half of the workers on the Orange Bowl renovation or Jackson expansion are provided with health coverage, the estimated cost in charity care will be over \$800,000 for workers, and over \$2.4 million for workers and their families.
+We estimate that if only half of the workers on the proposed Marlins Stadium are provided with health coverage, the estimated cost in charity care will be nearly \$1.3 million for workers, and almost \$3.9 million for workers and their families.